smartdevicelink/sdl_app_library_guides/docs/Getting Started/Connecting to an Infotainment System/index.md

 !!!

 ## Running the App
 After setting the app information in SDL Core, you can run the project in IntelliJ IDEA.
-The cloud should compile and launch on your your machine.
+The cloud should compile and launch on your machine.
 After that, you can click on the app icon in the HMI.

 ![HMI Apps](assets/hmi2.png)